Sleighs/Mint-2048/README.md

 # Mint 2048

-2048 Mint is a puzzle game based on Gabrielle Cirulli's 2048 made in React.
-Match tiles and use abilities to create the 2048 tile and win the game.
+A modded version of the puzzle game 2048 made with the React library.
+To win, match tiles and use abilities to create the 2048 tile and win the game.

 ### Play at https://plus-7ed02.firebaseapp.com/